Pipoderoso/PicsOrganizer/README.md

 ## Info

-- If there isn't more than 2 pictures for a category, then a directory won't be created.
 - Images that don't have any date information on it's exif-data will be moved into a directory named 'unknown'
+- Program will read and organize pictures inside directories.
 - PS: back up images before using program

 ## Progress